 Keeping treatment regimes simple is the first step.
 Insulin use should be encouraged if needed, and the clinical need for it explained to the patient.
 Economic benefit of keeping blood sugars under control must be explained.

-Self monitoring of blood sugar levels using devices like the Aina glucose monitor can help achieve better control in the long run.
+Self monitoring of blood sugar levels using devices can help achieve better control in the long run.